atelierbram/blog/source/_posts/2017-02-19-lazy-loading.md

 ---

 Tweaking a method for the lazy loading of images made me think the result could be described as progressively enhancing images.
-By replacing – with javaScript – a small inline SVG data URI with only embedded text inside on the src-tag with the url of the external image stored in a data-attribute.
+By replacing – with javaScript – a small inline <span class="small-caps">SVG</span> data <span class="small-caps">URI</span> with only embedded text inside on the src-tag with the url of the external image stored in a data-attribute.

 <p class="publication-list__item__meta"><time datetime="{{ page.date_machine|replace({'_':'-'}) }}">{{ page.date_human }}</time></p>

-Keep in mind this is about loading SVG (vector) images, like in a logo.
+Keep in mind this is about loading <span class="small-caps">SVG</span> (vector) images, like in a logo.

 The original technique would use a 1px square transparent url-encoded inline image, which would be replaced with the url of the full-sized image **on page load** with javaScript.
 The url of the latter image is stored in a data-attribute of that same image: